A Heteroscedastic Accelerated Failure Time Model for Survival Analysis: Application to a Colon Cancer Study

-for uncensored and censored observations respectively.
+for uncensored and censored observations, respectively.

-While the conditional distributions for the AFT and HAFT models are Normal, distributions~\eqref{eq:obssur} and~\eqref{eq:obscens} are not.
-To construct residuals for this setting, we mapped each observation $Y_i$ to its predicted Normal quantile:
+While the conditional distributions for the AFT and HAFT models are normal, the conditional distributions in~\eqref{eq:obscond} are not.
+Our stringent model residuals are constructed by mapping each observation $Y_i$ to its predicted normal quantile:

-where $P(Y \le y \| \dd, \bm X, \bm \theta)$ is the CDF associated with the PDFs in~\eqref{eq:obssur} and~\eqref{eq:obscens}.
-The inner term in~\eqref{eq:resid} thus corresponds to the probability integral transform of $Y_i$, such that the $\hat \veps_i$ are approximately standard Normal when both the survival and censoring models are correctly chosen.
+where $P(Y \le y \mid \dd, \XX, \tth)$ is the CDF associated with the PDFs in~\eqref{eq:obscond}.
+The inner term in~\eqref{eq:resid} thus corresponds to the probability integral transform of $Y_i$, such that the $\hat \veps_i$ are approximately standard normal when both the survival and censoring models are correctly chosen.
+The residuals in~\eqref{eq:resid} are more stringent than those of Hillis, not only because they avoid simulating data which artificially improves the goodness of fit, but also by exacting that both conditional survival and censoring models be specified correctly.

-\subsection{Results}

-Figure~\ref{fig:predvsobs} displays the observation times along with their predicted means and 95\% prediction intervals.
-The data are grouped by censoring status, and the subjects are sorted on the $x$-axis in increasing order of the AFT model's predictions.
-(This is why the HAFT model predictions appear to be more erratic.)

-For the uncensored observations, the HAFT model has noticeably fewer outliers (indicated dashed lines).
-Both models have roughly the same outliers in the censored observations, but these are accompanied by wider prediction intervals with HAFT.
-This can also be seen from the model residuals $\hat \veps_i$, calculated as in~\eqref{eq:resid}, which are shown in Figure~\ref{fig:resid}.
-These suggest that accounting for heteroscedasticity in the AFT considerably improves the model's fit, eliminating many of the extreme values.

-While the HAFT model fits the data better by increasing its prediction intervals, it can also decrease prediction intervals for the non-extreme cases.
-The width of both models' 95\% prediction intervals are plotted in Figure~\ref{fig:predint}.
-It is noteworthy that while the range of the HAFT prediction intervals is larger than AFT's, its average prediction interval is actually smaller.
+\subsubsection{Results}

+Figure~\ref{fig:fitstats} displays various goodness-of-fit metrics comparing the AFT and HAFT models based on the estimated observed lifetime distribution $p(Y \mid \delta, \XX)$ defined by~\eqref{eq:obscond}.
+Each model is thus fitted twice, in order to estimate both the conditional survival and censoring distributions $p(R \mid \XX)$ and $p(C \mid \XX)$.